My degree is in literature and education, and this is my ninth ACC Basketball Preview in ten years for the Hubpages family of websites.

 Departures: Alan Griffin (13.3 ppg., 5.8 rpg., 1.6 bpg., 36.1% 3pt.) and Marek Dolezaj (9.8 ppg., 5.1 rpg., 3.3 apg.) entered the NBA Draft; Quincy Guerrier (13.7 ppg., 8.4 rpg.) transferred to Oregon, Kadary Richmond (6.3 ppg., 3.1 apg., 1.6 spg.) transferred to Seton Hall, Robert Braswell transferred to Charlotte, and Woody Newton transferred to Oklahoma State

-Seniors taking an extra year: Bourama Sidibe
+Graduate taking an extra year: Bourama Sidibe

 Major Additions: 6-8 top 25 recruit Benny Williams, 6-9 Villanova transfer Cole Swider, 6-3 Marquette transfer Symir Torrence, and 6-8 Cornell transfer Jimmy Boeheim

-Preseason Projection: 10th in the ACC
+Preseason Projection: 9th in the ACC; NIT

 For the third time in the last five NCAA Tournaments, Syracuse closed out their season with a postseason run that seemed shocking relative to their regular season success.
 The team has been on the bubble in each of those five years.
 With the departure of three of their top four players, Jim Boeheim’s Orange will again face an uphill battle if they are going to reach the postseason.

 Last year’s Orange were particularly effective at passing and taking care of the basketball, finishing 28th in assist to turnover ratio thanks to three players that averaged over three assist per game.
 Joe Girard (9.8 ppg., 3.5 apg., 33.3% 3pt.) a scoring minded point guard that has shot the ball inconsistently in his first two years, is the only returning member of that group.
 While Girard is often able to find his own perimeter shot, he doesn't excel at getting into the paint.
-It briefly looked as though the Syracuse offense was going to be completely turned over to Girard by default and lose the dynamic that Kadary Richmond provided when Richmond entered the draft portal on May 30, but the Orange quickly added Symir Torrence, a player with a remarkably similar skillset, on May 31.
+It briefly looked as though the Syracuse offense was going to be completely turned over to Girard by default and lose the dynamic that Kadary Richmond provided when Richmond entered the draft portal, but the next day the Orange quickly added Symir Torrence, a player with a remarkably similar skillset.
 Torrence was a top 75 recruit two years ago that received limited opportunities in his two years at Marquette; however, he entered college with a reputation for creating for his teammates off the dribble and for making an impact defensively, and that is exactly what Richmond did for the Orange last year.
 If Torrence can begin to fill that potential, it will be incredibly important for the Orange’s ability to remain efficient offensively.
-The offensive dynamic that Torrence could provide will be even more important following the departures of Quincy Guierrier and Alan Griffin for the NBA.
+The offensive dynamic that Torrence could provide will be even more important following the departures of Quincy Guierrier and Alan Griffin.
 While Buddy Boeheim (17.8 ppg., 38.3% 3pt.) was Syracuse’s leading scorer last season, Guerrier and Griffin were really the team’s best players, and their departure will place significantly more pressure on Boeheim.
-The 6-6 senior has become an increasingly dynamic scorer in his three years at the school, adding an ability to post up smaller defenders and attack off of hard closeouts to the perimeter shooting he’s known for.
+The 6-6 senior has become an increasingly dynamic scorer in his three years at the school, adding the ability to post up smaller defenders and to attack off of hard closeouts to the perimeter shooting he’s known for.
 Boeheim is certain to get his points as a senior, but the questions will be if can continue to score as efficiently with less talent around him and if he will find open teammates when defenses focus on him.
 Griffin and Guerrier will be replaced by top 25 recruit Benny Williams, Villanova transfer Cole Swider, and Buddy’s brother Jimmy.
 Williams is a great athlete and a strong perimeter shooter that will find the open man, but he’s so thin at this point (under 200 pounds at 6-8) that he’s unlikely to be effective in the paint as a freshman.
 The 6-9 Swider (5.7 ppg., 40.2% 3pt. at Villanova) has never provided much beyond spot up 3 point shooting in his three years at Villanova.
 Jimmy Boeheim, a 6-8 forward, has essentially been a less effective version of Buddy in his three years at Cornell (16.7 ppg., 5.6 rpg.
 In 2019-2020).
 None of the three will have the impact defensively or on the boards that Griffin and Guerrier provided, and none will be able to score inside the arc as effectively as Guerrier.

 Even though there are no new players involved, the biggest change for this team will be at center.
 Marek Dolezaj was a fascinating player that scored efficiently, helped facilitate the offense, and willingly threw his body around at both ends of the court despite the fact that, at 6-10, he may have cheated to weigh in at over 200 pounds as a senior.
 He could be pushed around a bit.
 His replacement will be almost his exact opposite.
 While he only outweighs Dolezaj by 20 pounds or so, Jesse Edwards is an imposing presence in the paint that has been particularly effective on the boards and has potential as a shotblocker.
 However, his coordination still hasn’t caught up with his 6-11 frame, and his offensive skills are very much a work in progress.
 If 6-10 senior Bourama Sidibe (6.0 ppg., 7.6 rpg., 1.4 bpg.
 In 2019-2020) is fully recovered from his knee injury during his fifth year, he would still present similar offensive limitations, although he has much better timing and explosion as a shotblocker than Edwards.
 Last year was a bad time to be a freshman, but it was a horrible time to be an early entrant, and with the team’s depth at center Frank Anselem saw almost no playing time.
 Anselem was a top 80 recruit before reclassifying, and he added significant weight to his 6-10 frame during what was essentially a redshirt year.
 He has the potential to eventually be better than both Edwards and Sidibe, so even if Sidibe’s knee doesn’t hold up the team will have depth in the post.